oliverschwendener/lumos/README.md

 ## What is lumos?

-Lumos.js is a simple javascript library to add an image overlay to your website.
+Lumos is a simple javascript library to add an image overlay to your website.

 ## Why use it?